thelfer/tfel/docs/web/behaviour-variable.md

 ## Treatment of the persistent variables of the behaviour variable

-A behaviour variable may declares persistent variables, i.e. state variables or auxiliary state variables.
+A behaviour variable may declare persistent variables, i.e. state variables or auxiliary state variables.
 Those persistent variables are automatically declared as auxiliary state variables by the calling behaviour.
 The transformation rules on the names and external names are